SciMagic/aac2mp3/README.md

 # aac2mp3
-1.it's python script trans aac audio file to mp3 file
+1.it's a python script that trans aac audio file to mp3 file

 2.you should install ffmpeg first. eg."brew install ffmpeg"